KKowalewski24/RecipeApp/README.md

 # RecipeApp

-Spring Boot (MVC) ver.
-2.1.6 project based on awesome course found on the internet.
+Spring Boot (ver.
+2.1.6) project based on awesome course found on the internet.

 Project has been initialized with Spring Initializr https://start.spring.io/